-The Array Ensemble performs four new works commissioned by Arraymusic written by four of the most exciting composers working in Canada today: Rebecca Bruton (Calgary), Marielle Groven (Montréal), Stephen Parkinson (Toronto) and Holger Schoorl (Toronto).
-See event listing for more details.
+The Array Ensemble performs four new works commissioned by Arraymusic written by four of the most exciting composers working in Canada today: Marielle Groven (Montréal), Christopher Mayo (Toronto), Francis Ubertelli (Toronto) and Christina Volpini (Hamilton).

 Young Composers Workshop Concert

 The Array Ensemble perform four works composed by the participants of the Young Composers Workshop.
-The works are composed together with the ensemble and mentor Martin Arnold during the month of May.
-See event listing for more details.
+The works are composed together with the ensemble and a guest mentor during the month of May.

 The Rat-drifting Concert Series